annswob/Confluence-Jira-Flare-documentation-pros-and-cons/README.md

  It does not give much information, but it is useful as an introduction.

- **Jira** has this feature as well.It also suggests a few articles that you can read directly in the **Help** panel and then evaluate their usefulness:
+ **Jira** has this feature as well.
+It also suggests a few articles that you can read directly in the **Help** panel and then evaluate their usefulness:

  ![Jira panel](jira2.jpeg)